 Frames And Weight Capacities

-The resistance systems on these ellipticals are very similar.
-Let’s take a look at how the frames of each model stack up to each other.
+The resistance systems on these ellipticals are very similar, but let’s take a look at how the frames of each model stack up to each other.

 I’m a proponent that when it comes to home fitness equipment, heavier is better (usually).